Research Project in Planning

 Course learning outcomes

-• Complete an individual research project of advanced theoretical and/or professional significance
+• Design and plan a research project that addresses a relevant issue in urban and regional planning of advanced theoretical and/or professional significance

 Prerequisite(s)